somenudigital/SOMENU-OFFLINE-LAN/README.md

 Your Main Server must be connected to a Wi-Fi router.
 This router acts as the central hub that broadcasts the network to your establishment. **Note:** The router does not need to provide internet access for daily operations; it simply provides a local Wi-Fi signal.

-### 3. Staff Mobile Devices (APK)
+### 3. Staff Mobile Devices

-Your staff members use Android devices installed with the **SOMENU Staff Application (APK)**.
+Your staff members use Android devices installed with the **SOMENU Staff Application**.
 For the staff app to communicate with the Main Server and send orders to the kitchen or billing desk, it must be connected to the **same Wi-Fi router network** as the Main Server.

 ## Important Networking Rules